Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Proof of Theorem

-where we assume the scaled input data, i.e., $\| \bx_i \| \leq 1$, and $\rho \leq 1$ is introduced for the last inequality.
-Then, we define $\rho_{min}$, which is the minimum value of $\rho$ that can hold the inequality, as follows:
+where the second inequality is from $\bA_i = \frac{1}{\lambda m} \bx_i$, and the third inequality is obtained from the assumption of the scaled input data, i.e., $\| \bx_i \| \leq 1$.
+We can have the last inequality by introducing $\rho_{min}$, which is the minimum value of $\rho$, to hold the last inequality as follows: